vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

 being used by the users.

 Next, you have information protection based on the
-DLP policies in Office 365 or Azure information protection policies to apply the production on your data in Office 365.
+DLP policies in Microsoft 365 or Azure information protection policies to apply the production on your data in Microsoft 365.
 That includes the ability to encrypt the data in the cloud, or you can actually block access based on the DLP policies.